 Searching for details:

 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-The Russian-European flagship ExoMars mission will likely miss its 2018 launch window to the Red Planet, sources familiar with the program said.
+The Russian-European flagship ExoMars mission will likely miss its 2018 launch window to the Red Planet, sources familiar with the program said in 2014.
 A combination of technical and financial problems will force developers to wait until 2020, when Mars and Earth re-align for a possible traverse between the two planets.
 Alternatively, the escalating cost of the ExoMars project could kill the program officials warned.

 Postponing the launch of ExoMars from May 7, 2018 (left), to August 5, 2020, will push its arrival to the Red Planet from Jan.
 15, 2019, to April 19, 2021.

 The ExoMars lander in the touchdown configuration (left) and in the deployed position as envisioned in 2013.

 During 2014, the development of the dual-launch ExoMars project presented a mixed picture.
 While work on the unmanned Mars orbiter and a small test lander remained largely on track for their scheduled launch in 2016, the main ExoMars rover then set to fly in 2018 was facing an uphill battle on several fronts.

 First of all, technical problems were piling up, leading to a six-month delay in the project's critical development milestone known as the System Preliminary Design Review or S-PDR.
 By the time of the PDR meeting, all components of the ExoMars design have to be finalized on paper and ready for manufacturing.

 As of this month, the PDR meeting is scheduled for October, after having been postponed from the first and second quarter of 2014.
 However by the middle of this year, the major participants in the multi-national project no longer believed that the S-PDR would be able to confirm the 2018 launch date and considered a delay to 2020 as inevitable.